-- A. Sectional Host School Expenses: Sectional host schools shall receive a guarantee of \$550 for hosting.
-The host school shall pay for all expenses.
-After expenses are deducted from the gross income, including gate receipts, the host school shall retain 20% of the net income and submit the remainder to the IHSA.
-In the event of a negative balance, the host school shall be reimbursed the entire deficit.
+- A. Sectional Host School Expenses: Sectional host schools shall receive a guarantee of \$550 for hosting plus 20% of the net income.
 Officials will be paid by the IHSA via ArbiterPay. - B. Sites Other Than Member Schools: When a sectional is held at a site other than an IHSA member school, the IHSA will determine the financial arrangements with the host using current financial arrangements as guidelines. - C. Participant Expenses: Neither the IHSA or the local tournament management will assume responsibility for any contestant expenses of any kind.